Follow:

 Material Compatibility Analysis

-Testing procedures typically take 2-4 weeks and cost $3,000-5,000 per product formulation.
-Key stability indicators include:
+Thorough material compatibility testing typically spans 2-4 weeks and costs approximately $3,000-5,000 per product formulation.
+Key stability indicators to monitor include:

-• pH stability range deviation: Maximum ±0.3 over 6 months
+• pH stability range deviation: Maximum $\pm$0.3 over 6 months

 • Chemical reactivity with base materials: Less than 0.1% change in active ingredients